 A startlingly original take on the Dickens classic, Oliver re-imagines Oliver Twist as a post-apocalyptic superhero who brings hope to the downtrodden people of a bleak near-future England as he seeks to uncover the truth behind his own mysterious origins.

-Co-created by Gary and acclaimed artist Darick Robertson (Transmetropolitan, The Boys), Oliver will be published as a 12-issue limited series by Image Comics in early 2016.
+Co-created by Gary and acclaimed artist Darick Robertson (Transmetropolitan, The Boys), Oliver will be published as a 12-issue limited series by Image Comics in 2017.

 "Gary Whitta slips effortlessly from movies into comics with a terrific story and career-best art from Darick Robertson."
 Mark Millar, creator of Kingsman: The Secret Service